alexgabriel-ca/admutils/README.md

 This restarts the selected container.

 ## Installation
 These utilities can be installed by cloning this repo to your local hard drive.
 The latest version of [nimbusapp](https://github.com/admpresales/nimbusapp/) is recommended.
+Docker login prompt now loops if the authentication attempt is rejected.

 `cd ~/Downloads`
 `git clone https://github.com/alexgabriel-ca/admutils`